Escrow-Bros/smart-pay/NEO_MCP_API.md

-# GigShield Neo N3 MCP API Documentation
+# GigSmartPay Neo N3 MCP API Documentation

 ## For AI Agent Team

-This document describes how to interact with the GigShield smart contract on Neo N3 blockchain through the NeoMCP Python wrapper.
+This document describes how to interact with the GigSmartPay smart contract on Neo N3 blockchain through the NeoMCP Python wrapper.

 ---